 She looked to the minerals in the Melbourne Museum to inspire a different direction for Facett.
 The device's colour, surface texture and form comes from this research.

-"These are wearable health technologies that become part of our self-identity, sitting alongside a favourite brooch from our grandmother or a memento from childhood, to be slung onto a bedside table with jewellery and keys rather than stored discreetly in the medical cabinet," said Heiss, who won Australia's Good Design Award for the project earlier this year.
+"These are wearable health technologies that become part of our self-identity, sitting alongside a favourite brooch from our grandmother or a memento from childhood, to be slung onto a bedside table with jewellery and keys rather than stored discreetly in the medical cabinet," said Heiss.

-The Facett hearing aid is also distinguished by its two-part construction, which means a battery "module" in the base can be easily recharged, replaced or upgraded while keeping the "core" in use.
+The Facett hearing aid, which won Australia's Good Design Award earlier this year, is also distinguished by its two-part construction, which means a battery "module" in the base can be easily recharged, replaced or upgraded while keeping the "core" in use.

 In what Blamey Saunders Hears says is a "world first", it will release optional features like wireless charging in future modules, allowing users to access updated technology without replacing the whole device.